shunsukeaihara/pydtw/README.rst

 pydtw
 =====

-Fast Imprementation of the Dynamic Wime Warping For Python.
+Fast Imprementation of the Dynamic Time Warping For Python.

 install
 =======